lkcozy/code-notes/notes/programming/graphql.md

 - `code-first`: the schema was generated automatically from the code

 - `schema-first`: it indicates that we first `define the schema` for the GraphQL service and then we `implement the code by matching the definitions` in the schema.
-  - A list of challenges that schemafirst requires some tool to solve
+  - A list of `challenges` that schema-first requires some tool to solve
     - Inconsistencies between schema definitions and resolvers
     - Modularization of GraphQL schemas
     - Redundancy in schema definitions (code reuse)